Short Cuts: Plot

-When Honey picks up the pictures from the fotomat, they are mixed up with Gordon's.
-He is horrified to see the pictures of Honey, who appears to have been beaten badly, and she is horrified by the pictures Gordon took of the submerged body on his fishing trip.
-They walk away from each other, memorizing each other's license plates.
-While at a picnic in the park with their wives and kids, Jerry and Bill meet two young women they encountered earlier, and Bill quickly makes an excuse to divvy up into couples.
-As he and one of the girls walk away from Jerry and the other girl (Susie Cusack), they hear her scream.
-They turn around to see Jerry hitting her in the head repeatedly with a rock, killing her, just before a major earthquake strikes.
-In the aftermath, it appears that Jerry's murder of the girl may be attributed to a rock falling during the earthquake.
+When Honey picks up pictures from the Fotomat, she finds them mixed up with Gordon's.
+Honey is shocked to find pictures of the submerged body from Gordon's fishing trip while Gordon is equally shocked to find pictures of Honey appearing severely beaten.
+Disturbed, they part ways but memorize each other's license plates.
+Later, at a picnic, Jerry and Bill encounter two young women they had met earlier.
+Bill and one of the girls walk away, only to hear her scream moments before Jerry kills her with a rock.
+Suddenly, a major earthquake strikes, causing chaos.
+The aftermath suggests that Jerry's act may be mistakenly attributed to the falling rocks during the earthquake.